-Some famous coin collections are housed in museums, while individuals have assembled others.
-These coin collections were selected not based on size or value, but for their impact on the world of coin collecting.
+Some famous coin collections are housed in museums so that the public can enjoy these snapshots of history captured on metal discs.
+Individuals assemble other world-class coin collections and are rarely displayed in public.
+These top five coin collections of all time were selected not based on size or value, but for their impact on the world of coin collecting.

 1. Eliasberg Collection